TomKnowles1994/Biomimetics-Ring-Attractors/README.md

 ## Data

-The PCN experiences used to trigger corrective input can be found on the EBRAINS Knowledge Graph [EBRAINS Knowledge Graph](http://doi.org/10.25493/TSTK-AKK "Link to the PCN dataset").
+The PCN experiences used to trigger corrective input can be found on the [EBRAINS Knowledge Graph](http://doi.org/10.25493/TSTK-AKK "Link to the PCN dataset").

 The rat trajectory data used to generate Figure 2 is taken from [Sargolini et al. (2006)](https://www.science.org/doi/10.1126/science.1125572 "Link to the Sargolini et al paper")